GrosSacASac/pagedown/README.md

 `preBlockGamut` **and** `postBlockGamut`

-The above warning about understandind the inner workings of PageDown goes doubly with these two hooks.
+The above warning about understanding the inner workings of PageDown goes doubly with these two hooks.
 They are the most powerful ones.

 Called with the text before or after creating block elements like code blocks and lists.
 Fine to chain.
 Note that this is called recursively with inner content, e.g. it's called with the full text, and then only with the content of a blockquote.
 The inner call will receive outdented text

 If you are creating a new kind of block-level structure that can include other Markdown blocks (say, you're reimplementing block quote), you will need to run the full block gamut again on the contents of your block.
 For this purpose, these two plugin hooks receive a second argument, which is a function that will do just that.
 Be aware that from within that function, your plugin will of course be called again, so make sure you're not creating ambiguity that leads to infinite recursion.

-As a contrived and simplified expample, let's say you're inventing fenced blockquotes, where blocks that are surrounded by lines with three quote characters in them are turned into block quotes.
+As a contrived and simplified example, let's say you're inventing fenced blockquotes, where blocks that are surrounded by lines with three quote characters in them are turned into block quotes.
 Such a thing could look like this:

 ```js
 converter.hooks.chain("preBlockGamut", function (text, runBlockGamut) {